shreeyasharma1804/notes/misc/Raft.md

 - If 2 followers become candidates at the same time and a vote split occurs, no one becomes the leader in that election and the election times out.
 - Eventuall, a different follower promotes itself to candidate and starts the election again.

+#### Index divergence

+- Index divergence occurs when a follower has

+#### Situation

+**Consider A B C D E, with A as the leader.
+A write request comes to A, only D acknowledges it and now has the latest logIndex but the write has not been acknowledged to the client.
+Now D becomes the leader because it has the latest logIndex and streams this log to all the followers, but the write was never supposed to be done**

+This is allowed in a distributed system.
+A write may have been acknowledged in the system even after a client timeout.
+Thats why retries should be idempotent

+In case of K8s, the object type+name makes the CREATE request idempotent